carrievo/reading-notes/day4.md

 ### Here are the few things I learned about for building my HTML site

 **Wireframe & design**: Before starting an HTML site, you should create an outline/mockup drawing of how you want your site to look and the placements of everything.
 This should be simple and clear.
-Think of who your audiance is and perhaps use personas so you could build around those personas.
+Think of who your audience is and perhaps use personas so you could build around those personas.
 Once you have your design, you can then start your site!

 **HTML Basics**: HTML is the sites skeleton and structure and is black and white.
 - For every opening, there must be a closing.